The Ex Sir Stirling Moss, Bib Stillwell, Coil Sprung

 Simon and his team meticulously retuned the rear end of the chassis back to its original 1959 specification with the help of the former foreman from Keele Engineering (who had been present when the car was converted from new), using period photographs and studying the original Alf Francis modification on the T51 Grand Prix car.

-Accompanied by current FIA papers and an extensive history file, including period photographs from both Moss’ and Stillwell’s ownership, as well as more contemporary historic racing and a comprehensive collection of invoices for work both during Frank Sytner’s ownership and the current owners time.
+Accompanied by past FIA papers and an extensive history file, including period photographs from both Moss’ and Stillwell’s ownership, as well as more contemporary historic racing and a comprehensive collection of invoices for work both during Frank Sytner’s ownership and the current owners time.
+The Cooper is also accompanied with a removable roll-hoop.

 This is a unique and exciting opportunity to own such an important and highly competitive car.
-Supplied to and driven to victory by the great Sir Stirling Moss, recipient of a decorated racing career and long term ownership with Bib Stillwell in Australia, winner of the prestigious BRDC ’50s Sportscar Championship and most importantly, the only Cooper Monaco allowed to run with coil sprung rear suspension and the enviable Cooper CS5 5-Speed gearbox in ‘50s Sportscar racing.
+Supplied to and driven to victory by the great Sir Stirling Moss, recipient of a decorated racing career with Bib Stillwell in Australia, winner of the prestigious BRDC ’50s Sportscar Championship and most importantly built in 1959 with development coil sprung rear suspension and 5-speed gearbox.

-Surely the ultimate ’50s Sports Racing Car.
-This is your chance to put yourself at the front of the Stirling Moss Trophy and numerous other and ever popular ’50s Sportscar grids including the prestigious Goodwood Revival.
+Surely this is the ultimate ’50s sports racing car.
+This is your chance to join the Stirling Moss Trophy amongst others and the ever popular ’50s Sportscar grids including the prestigious Goodwood Revival.